NavigationContentFooter

 Configuring PHP

-To enable the upload of files larger than 2 MB to your WordPress website, you will need to adjust the PHP upload size variables located in the php.ini file.
+To enable the upload of files larger than 2 MB to your WordPress website, you must adjust the PHP upload size variables located in the php.ini file.

 1. Open the php.ini file: